You will notice

 interest in going outside may take the opportunity to escape if one

-her humans cannot find him/her, and that the cat dies a lonely and perhaps
+cannot find him/her, so the cat dies a lonely and perhaps

 uncomfortable death.
 For the cat who does survive and return home, the